-Whether it's throwing a no-look pass, making a key business investment or helping those with HIV, Johnson puts his heart and soul into getting results.
+Whether it's throwing a no-look pass, making a key business investment or helping those with HIV, Magic Johnson always put his heart and soul into getting results.
 He saved the NBA from tape-delayed purgatory, using his 1,000-watt smile and exciting style of play to make the league a marketable product.
 While some player highlights are limited to the court, the kid from Lansing, Michigan, has a laundry list of accomplishments that rivals anyone.

 Here are 25 of the most iconic moments of his life.